holoviz/panel/doc/tutorials/basic/build_todo.md

 # Build a Todo App

-In this section we will build a *Todo App* so that our wind turbine technicians can keep track of their tasks.
-The app will provide functionality to
+In this section, we will work on building a *Todo App* together so that our wind turbine technicians can keep track of their tasks.
+As a team, we will collaborate to create an app that provides the following functionality:

-- Add, remove and *remove all* tasks
+- Adding, removing, and clearing all tasks
-- Mark a task as solved
+- Marking a task as solved
-- Keep track of how many completed tasks there are
+- Keeping track of the number of completed tasks
-- Disable or hide Buttons it does not make sense to click
+- Disabling or hiding buttons when necessary

 :::{note}
-When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we ask everyone to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook, or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 ## Create the App